szy0syz/flutter-demos/flutter_fooderlich/README.md

 ### State object lifecycle

 > Note: Asynchronous code should always check if the mounted property is true before calling setstate(), because the widget may no longer be part of the widget tree.

+### InheritedWidget

+> pic

+- That’s where inherited widgets come in!
+By adding an inherited widget in your tree, you can reference the data from any of its descendants.
+This is known as lifting state up.
+- “状态提升”